-The hottest hair color trends for 2013 include ombré, platinum, dip-dyes and bright hues.
-In this article you'll find gorgeous photo galleries, plus a ton of tricks and tips to help you find the shade perfectly tailored to your personality and coloring.
+The hottest hair color trends for 2014 include ombré, platinum, dip-dyes and bright hues.
+In this article, you'll find gorgeous photo galleries, plus tricks to help you find the shade perfectly tailored to your personality and coloring.

-Check out Hair Color: Photos of Blonde, Brunette, Black & Red Hair Colors to see gorgeous hair color and figure out which ones you're drawn to.
+Not sure what hair color speaks to you?
+Check out Hair Color: Photos of Blonde, Brunette, Black & Red Hair Colors to figure out which gorgeous hair colors you're drawn to.

-- Ombré hair color has been popping up on red carpets for more than a year and is a great color option for brunettes (see model Lily Aldridge pictured on this page, she's sporting ombré color).
-Learn more in this photo gallery of 20 amazing ombré hairstyles.
+- Ombré hair color is still popping up on red carpets and shows no sign of waning at all.
+It's a great color option for brunettes (see model Lily Aldridge pictured on this page, she's sporting ombré color).
+Learn more about how to get it in this photo gallery of 20 amazing ombré hairstyles.

 - Balayage is taking the country's salons by storm and works on all hair colors, but is especially great on blondes with a beautiful base.
 I've been getting balayage for many years now.
 Find out more about balayage in this article and in My Best Blonde Hair Tips and Tricks.

-- Bright hues including streaks, washes of pastels, Kool-Aid hair color and more.
+- Bright hues including streaks, washes of pastels, Kool-Aid hair color and more remain popular among the younger set.
 Learn more in 20 Amazing Bright Colors for Hair.

 More for brunettes: